kLabUM/BaeOpt/scenarios/Scalability/ReadMe.md

 - 5 random seeds
 - With termination condition- eps of 0.01 or 500 acquisitions.
 - This has to be run on the same processor.
+So that they are evaluated on the same cpu metrics.
+- Flux for a week.

 ## Why?